mightnent/Singheath_RMS/README.md

 Go to localhost:8000 to see if the app is running

+## Working with AWS
+Use the video resource in the group on how to access the AWS instance via winSCP, a SFTP program.
+Then use it to open the terminal (or you can use putty directly.
+Having winscp just gives a better idea visually)

+In the terminal, go to pyapps (you can see it when you ls) You can activate the venv along the way

+Go to Singhealth_RMS folder

+Do your standard git fetch, checkout, pull etc.

+Then open up my screen program.
+> screen -r main

+This is where the django is running.
+You can ctrl+c to stop it and do your typical django python manage.py stuff.

+When you are ready, you can run it using
+> python manage.py runserver 0.0.0.0:8000
+(or you can just use the up arrow to find this command)

+### Side note on the AWS
+You can just use the aws instance like any linux ssh.
+So you can execute anything in it normally.

 ## Accessing admin panel
 Go to http://localhost:8000/admin/login/?next=/admin/
 You can login with tester:password1.1